stefam/aws-ecs-fargate/README.md

 2. Look for workflow **Create AWS Infrastructure** on left panel
 3. Run this workflow and wait the process to complete

-At the end of the workflow you should be able to see the infrastructure created on your AWS Console.
+When the workflow finish you should be able to see the infrastructure created on your AWS Console.
 On the AWS Console navigate to the Application Load Balancer created and and look for DNS Name property.
 You should be able now to open that DNS Url in your browser and see your aplication up and running.